MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-qr-code-for-tile.md

 1. From any QR scanner installed on your phone, point the scanner to the relevant Power BI QR code for immediate access to the tile or report.

-2. If you don’t have the Power BI app installed, you are redirected to
+2. If you don’t have the Power BI app installed, you are redirected to:

    -  The [Apple App Store to download it](http://go.microsoft.com/fwlink/?LinkId=522062) on your iPhone, or
    -  [Google Play to download it](http://go.microsoft.com/fwlink/?LinkID=544867) on your Android phone.